 Many sales leaders spend good money to improve their sales teams’ negotiation skills.
 Consider this sample from the vast array of resources designed to teach negotiation strategy.
 In spite of the resources at hand for training, sales teams self-report that the training doesn’t make a sustainable difference in behavior.

 Changing the Behavior of your Sales Teams – the Road to Better Margin

 The most important part of a successful negotiation comes before the first meeting.
 It’s all about how you prepare.

 Too often sales people have done no planning prior to walking into a negotiation meeting.
-Like Stan, they lay the final proposal on the table and wait to find out what is important to the buyer.
+Like Vick, they lay the final proposal on the table and wait to find out what is important to the buyer.
 They fail to take the time to consider what the buyer will ask for in advance and to prepare the best possible response.

 Planning for negotiations does not have to be time-consuming or complicated.
 But it must be organized.
 The Give-Get Framework is a simple and effective way to prepare.
 It is a negotiation aid used before the explicit negotiation with the buyer takes place.